A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 \subsection{Architecture}

-The Librarian system is composed of loose federation of independently-operating \textit{sites}.
+The Librarian system is composed of a loose federation of independently-operating \textit{sites}.
 Each site hosts a freestanding Librarian server, which manages a database of file information, and \textit{storage nodes} where file contents are actually stored.
 Each server exposes a JSON-based HTTP API that can be accessed by \textit{clients} using several means: a Python library (the \texttt{hera\_librarian} package), a command-line client, or an HTML web interface.
 Clients may be humans, RTP tasks and other local automated systems, or remote services such as other Librarian servers performing site-to-site synchronizations.

 A key element of the Librarian design is its multi-site architecture.
 In the HERA collaboration, the two main Librarian sites are the observatory itself, where raw data are generated, and NRAO Domenici Science Operations Center (DSOC) in Socorro, NM, USA, which provides computing support to the collaboration.
 Each site runs its own Librarian server and mostly operates independently.
 At the same time, different sites can communicate and send data to one another as needed.
 In routine operations, transfers from South Africa to the USA happen on a daily basis as new data are recorded.
 However, if anything prevents site-to-site communication, such as loss of internet connectivity at the Karoo, users experience no issues besides a lack of the newest data.
-In terms of the CAP theorem \citep{gilbert2002}, the Librarian prioritizes availability far ahead of consistency.
+In terms of the CAP theorem \citep{gilbert2002}, which refers to the choice between \textit{consistency} or \textit{availability} in the presence of \textit{partition tolerance} (i.e., network transmission failures), the Librarian prioritizes availability far ahead of consistency.

 In typical cases, data flow through the HERA Librarian system in a radial pattern: raw data are generated in South Africa and transferred ``outward'' to the USA and other processing sites.
 Despite this, the Librarian system is designed to support more varied flow topologies.
 For instance, an analysis of raw data might be run in the USA to generate new calibration files, which are then synchronized to South Africa to be used in RTP processing, creating a circular data flow.